 - We might argue and ruin our relationship.

 - My parents need more care than I can give.

 Don’t forget your parents’ sense of agency, even if they are aging and might have some health issues.
-Try not to talk down to them or parent them throughout this transition.
-Talk to each other like peers as often as you can and work on expressing things that bother you.
+Avoid talking down to them or parenting them throughout this transition.
+Talk to each other like peers as often as possible and work on expressing things that bother you.

-In that same sense, take time to listen to your parents and try your best to put yourself in their shoes.
-Sometimes it’s helpful to validate their experience and give them time to want to downsize or change their lifestyle on their own.
+Listen to your parents and try to put yourself in their shoes.
+Sometimes it’s helpful to validate their experience and give them time to decide to downsize or change their lifestyle on their own.

 It’s said that it takes a village to raise a child, and it often takes outside support to offer your parents the care they require.
 Before any decisions are made, include all your siblings, even if they live out of town.
 They might be able to help out financially, even if they cannot be physically present.

 Be an advocate for your parents and figure out their most significant vulnerabilities.
 Will they need therapeutic services?
 Should you schedule visits or game nights if they live outside the home?

 Related Article: Critical Advice for Moving Elderly Parents into Your Home

 Most people who look for advice on moving in with elderly parents don’t realize that they know the answer deep down.
 Perhaps they just weren’t answering the right questions and wanted someone else to tell them what to do.

 Own your decision and try not to doubt yourself.
 Make the best of what is available to you at any given moment.
 This decision is personal and unique to every family.
 The best thing you can do is support your loved one while supporting yourself.